 There is a large body of research showing that happiness is related to a strong immune system, including a higher likelihood of recovering quickly from illness and disease.
 A study from the University of Wisconsin-Madison found that people who were highly optimistic with low levels of stress and anxiety experienced a stronger antibody response after receiving a flu shot.

 Researchers at Carnegie-Mellon University assessed the general positivity in individuals between the ages of 21 and 55 before exposing them to cold or flu viruses.
-Those who’s emotional wellbeing could be descried as largely happy, lively, and calm had significantly less risk of becoming sick than those who reported feeling anxious, angry or depressed.
+Those whose emotional well-being could be described as largely happy, lively, and calm had significantly less risk of becoming sick than those who reported feeling anxious, angry, or depressed.

 Happiness and Chronic Pain